alabou/proposal_bcp-007-02/NMOS-With-IPMX-USB.md

-    "class": []integer,         // class of a device or classes if a composite device (integers in the range 0 to 255) "vendor": integer,          // vendor id (integer in the range 0 to 65535) "product": integer,         // product id (integer in the range 0 to 65535) "serial": string,           // serial number
+    "class": []integer,         // class of a device or classes if a composite device (integers in the range 0 to 255) "vendor": integer,          // vendor id (integer in the range 0 to 65535) "product": integer,         // product id (integer in the range 0 to 65535) "serial": string,           // serial number (empty string "" if not available) }
-}
 ```
 A USB Source MAY include a `usb_devices` attribute, which is an array of `usb_device` objects.
 This attribute describes the USB devices accessible to a Receiver via the USB data stream.
 Inclusion of this information is optional.

 Examples of Source resources are provided in [Examples](./examples).